kasparsj/Circuit/README.md

 - receive noteOn events
 - receive noteOf events

-The functions are segregated by section:
+These functions can be segregated by section:

 - Synth1
 - Synth2